WebXR Scene Optimization

 Simple atlas

-And of course, once the meshes are sharing a material they’re good candiates for merging!
+And of course, once the meshes are sharing a material they’re good candidates for merging!

 Also, while on my merge-a-palooza I also noticed that there were a couple of textures that shipped with the model that happened to be identical.
 Browsing through the materials in Blender, I found that they were being used in effectively identical materials applied to different meshes.
 For example: The little Golem on one end of the island shared an identical material with some tree stumps, but both materials were using a different copy of the same texture.
 Because of this I was able to set both sets of meshes to use a single material, which then let me merge them as well.